 SDES.

 These elements define the spatial horizon of RTP media and RTCP control flows, i.e. the "end-to-end" significance of RTCP services.
-See for instance the detailed evaluation of example H.248 measurement architectures by [ITU-T H.248.48] and IETF monitoring architectures for RTP by [IETF draft- monarch].
+See for instance the detailed evaluation of example H.248 measurement architectures by [ITU-T H.248.48] and IETF monitoring architectures for RTP by [IETF RFC 6792].

 8.2.2 Other relevant information elements